AtelierFerrohenge/rhythm/README.md

 # rhythm

 Next Priorities:
-	Find a cleaner way to filter valid inputs
-	Add in a modifiable active period for key presses, then clear the tracked key press after
+	Add in a modifiable active period for key presses and integrate the timer into the class itself instead of as a child Node